 It is in the student's best interest to identify a chairperson and form a Dissertation Committee as early as possible.
-The proposed Committee and Dissertation topic must be approved by the Dean.
+The proposed Committee and Dissertation topic must be approved by the Chair of the Department of Clinical and School Psychology.
 This approval must be submitted prior to registration for dissertation.